getcarina/getcarina.com/_best-practices/docker-best-practices-image-repository.md

 your own private image registry available from a variety of providers [(1)](#resources).
 Each image repository has its own method of accepting contributions.

 For example, to contribute an image to the Docker Hub Registry, log in using `docker login` and then issue
 `docker push <user/image_name>`.

-You can also tag the image if you wish to give it a label such as "dev", "production", or "v2" to distinguish among several flavors of your image.
+You can also tag your image if you wish to give it a label to distinguish among several flavors of your image.
+Careful use of tags makes it possible to retrieve an image based on its purpose or status, such as `dev`, `v2`, or `production`.

+For example, `docker tag openvpn dev` applies a `dev` tag to an image named `openvpn`.
+If you push that image to the repository without specifying any tags, such as with `docker push openvpn`, all the image's tags are preserved in the the repository.
+If multiple tags have been applied to an image but you only want one tag pushed with it to the repository, you can accomplish that by specifying the tag.
+For example, `docker push openvpn:dev` adds the `openvpn` image, tagged only as `dev`, to the repository.

-The default behavior for `docker push` is to push to the central Docker Hub Registry, but if you prefer your own private Docker registry there is an image for that too.
-Once your image is running, you can save it to your private registry simply by logging into your private registry as opposed to the central one.
-That switch is as easy as `docker login http(s)://<YOUR_DOMAIN>:<PORT>`.
+The default behavior for `docker push` is to push to the central Docker Hub Registry; alternatively, you can push your image to your own private Docker registry.
+After your image is running, log in to your private registry rather than the central registry with `docker login http(s)://<YOUR_DOMAIN>:<PORT>`.

 <a name="resources"></a>
 ### Resources